Belize & Guatemala

 Belize is often thought of as a country of luxury resorts and beaches, but there is much more to it than that.
 It has a rich culture, diverse wildlife, and a slow-paced lifestyle that makes it a unique and fascinating destination.

-After touching down at the Belize International airport, I traveled two hours wet across the country to San Iglesias.
-Starving, I immediately dropped my bags at my hotel, and walked through the town to find a restaurant.
-I reached Kan-Ox-Han-Ah and sat down for a meal, where I was welcomed with a deliciously hot burrito.
+After touching down at Belize International Airport, we traveled two hours across the country to San Iglesias.
+Starving, we went straight to the town to find a restaurant.
+We settled on Kan-Ox-Han-Ah and sat down for a meal.
+I wolfed down a delicious, hot burrito.

-We stopped on the side of the road to buy their baked goods on a table, which was sold using an honor system.
-There was nobody there to monitor the purchases.
-An Amish then came by, and my father asked to take a picture of him, to which he agreed.
-Our guide was surprised, and told us that typically they would say no due to the belief that photos take out their soul.
+On the way to Xunantunich, we passed an Amish community which became an intermediate stop.
+A friendly man told us about their basic way of life, a stark contrast to the high-paced lifestyle I grew up in.
+The community was selling baked goods, which were laid out on a table by the road.
+There was no seller as they worked off an honor system.
+An Amish man then came by, and I asked to take a picture of him, to which he agreed.
+Our guide was surprised and told us that typically they would say no, due to the belief that photos take out their soul.

-When we got back to the hotel, we learned about their Iguana Project.
-One of the iguanas, Ziggy, had a bone disorder because of the lack of vitamin D and sunlight, and from being grown up in too tight cages.
-The project itself focused on breeding the endangered green iguanas.
+Our hotel was sponsoring an iguana conservation program called the Iguana Project.
+One of the iguanas, Ziggy, had a bone disorder caused by a lack of vitamin D and being raised in a cage that was too small.
+The project focused on breeding endangered green iguanas like Ziggy.

-For the rest of this trip, we met family in Playa del Carmen, where we took beach days and explored the tourism-focused city.
+For the rest of the trip, we met up with family in Playa del Carmen, where we spent our days at the beach and explored the city.